 CUDA Cores: 2560 | Base/Boost Clocks: 1605/1815 MHz | Memory: 8GB GDDR6 | Memory Bandwidth: 14 Gbps | Power Connectors: 2x PCIe 8-pin | Outputs: 1x HDMI, 3x DisplayPort

 MSI’s high-end variant for the RTX 2070 Super is the MSI Gaming Z Trio RTX 2070 Super, and it is also one of the best variants for this particular GPU on the market.
 Not only does it have great build quality and some excellent internal components, but it also performs really well in terms of both thermals and acoustics.
+It might also be the best looking RTX 2070 Super out there, in our subjective opinion.
+We would be glossing over some of the highlights of this card today, but if you want the full rundown of this variant, check out our detailed review of the MSI Gaming X Trio RTX 2080, which is an identical design.

 The MSI Gaming Z Trio is a massive graphics card with a really extensive heatsink array.
 The fins of the heatsink are uniquely curved which increases the surface area of the metal exponentially, and thus helps in heat dissipation.
 Several heatpipes carry the heat away from the heat-generating components such as the GPU, the VRM components, and the memory modules via a large base plate.
 MSI has included 3 fans in this implementation of the Gaming Z, which really improves the thermals of the card while delivering excellent acoustic performance as well.